Warming up cold inflation: Results

 For the pure gauge sector, we adopt QCD-like parameters, setting $\alpha = 0.1$ and $N_c = 3$.
 We assume that the new sector is sequestered from SM degrees of freedom and adopt $g_* = 2N_c^2 - 1 = 17$, which accounts for the two polarizations for each of the eight gauge bosons and a single degree of freedom from the inflaton.
 The theory is taken to be unconfined at all relevant scales.
 Finally, we choose to take $N_* = 60$ in the below plots, but the results are robust against changes to this parameter.

 In Figures \ref{Fig:monoNoFerm} and \ref{Fig:starNoFerm}, we show the parameter space spanned by the axion decay constant and normalization of the potential.
 The dashed green line indicates the required normalization to match $A_s$ under the assumption of cold inflation, hence these cold inflation models are only consistent and viable in regions where this dashed green line lies within the light blue cold inflation regime.
-It is clear that in both cases, this limits the allowed axion couplings to $10^{-3} M_{\text{pl}} < f < M_{\text{pl}}$ in order for these models to be safe from thermal effects, whereas prior to this work one might have naively expected decay constants as low as $f\sim10^{-4} M_\text{pl}$ to be allowed.\footnote{Note that the point at which $f$ becomes smaller than $H$ is a bit misleading in Figs.~\ref{Fig:monoNoFerm} and~\ref{Fig:starNoFerm}.
+It is clear that in both cases, this limits the allowed axion couplings to $10^{-3} M_{\text{pl}} < f < M_{\text{pl}}$ in order for these models to be safe from thermal effects, whereas prior to this work one may have hoped to construct cold models with decay constants as low as $f\sim10^{-4} M_\text{pl}$.\footnote{Note that the point at which $f$ becomes smaller than $H$ is a bit misleading in Figs.~\ref{Fig:monoNoFerm} and~\ref{Fig:starNoFerm}.
 Since Hubble is evaluated at the $\phi_*$ predicted under warm conditions, the Hubble that \textit{would} have been predicted under the assumption of cold inflation is marginally larger.}